Simple Roasted Brussel Sprouts

 How to Pick Brussel Sprouts

-So, you’re at the grocery store and there are so many options.
-With the dizzying number of choices in produce these days, how do you pick the best Brussels sprouts for dinner?
-It really depends on what you are making.
+So, you’re at the grocery store with many options.
+With the dizzying number of produce choices, how do you pick the best Brussels sprouts for dinner?
+It depends on what you are making.

-If you’re the type of person who likes to make your own soup stock, you can grab Brussel sprouts on the stalk.
-Slice the Brussels sprouts off, and freeze the stalk to use with celery, carrots, and chicken bones for nutrient-dense soup stock.
+If you like to make your own soup stock, you can grab Brussels sprouts on the stalk.
+Slice the sprouts off, and freeze the stalk to use with celery, carrots, and chicken bones for nutrient-dense soup stock.

-If you buy your Brussel sprouts loose, reach for the ones that are bright green, dense, and firm.
+If you buy your Brussels sprouts loose, reach for the bright green, dense, and firm ones.
 This means that the leaves are fresh and still clinging together tightly, which will produce the best texture when you roast them.
 If you like your veggies sweet, grab the teeny tiny Brussels sprouts – these are usually the sweetest, softest ones.

-As a general rule, Brussel sprouts are sweeter later in the season.
+As a general rule, Brussels sprouts are sweeter later in the season.
 Like kale, they get sweeter and softer after the frost.

 What to Serve with Roasted Brussel Sprouts

-For vegetarians, Brussel sprouts make a great addition to a hash, omelet, or frittata.
+For vegetarians, Brussels sprouts make a great addition to a hash, omelet, or frittata.
 Vegans should include brown rice, tofu or beans, and sweet potato for a delicious meal with complete protein.

 Recipe Ideas and Variations

-After you’ve made this recipe a few times, you’ll be able to do it in your sleep.
-Even though salt, pepper, and olive oil pair well with just about any main course, you might want to spice it up.
+After you’ve made this recipe a few times, you can do it in your sleep.
+Even though salt, pepper, and olive oil pair well with any main course, you might want to spice it up.

 • Honey mustard: Honey, mustard, a little oil and vinegar, and your Brussels sprouts will be transformed into a sweet and tangy delight.

-• Miso: For Japanese fusion enthusiasts, toss your sprouts in some miso, oil, and lemon juice before throwing them in the oven.
+• Miso: For Japanese fusion enthusiasts, toss your sprouts in miso, oil, and lemon juice before roasting them.

 • Add more veggies: Toss some parsnips, carrots, apples, or potatoes in with your sprouts for a tasty veggie roast.

-• Balsamic Marinade: Try adding this delicious vegetable marinade made with balsamic vinegar after the sprouts are finished roasting.
+• Balsamic Marinade: Try adding this delicious vegetable marinade made with balsamic vinegar after the roasting sprouts.

 • Lemon Parmesan: Finish the dish with lemon zest and parmesan cheese.
 Add some sliced almonds for crunch.